Nazi Party: Ascension and consolidation

+From the English press: While the reports in the English newspapers go beyond mere factual accounts, the view is expressed that the victory of the right wing, or rather the National Socialists, is attributable to their captivating propaganda or, as some correspondents put it, to their masterful directing, which succeeded in bringing millions of people, who previously abstained from voting out of political indifference, to the polls.
+The liberal "News Chronicle" emphasizes that the members of the Centre Party and the Social Democrats remained loyal to their parties.
+While the paper places its hopes on the German Left, the "Daily Express" believes it can expect a modification of the Reich government's policies in order to build a greater Germany than the world has ever seen.
+Speculation that a new development is to be expected in foreign policy can be found in the conservative press.
+The Daily Telegraph draws attention to the newspaper article in which Foreign Minister Baron von Neurath declares that Germany's patience on the disarmament issue is exhausted and that German objections to security might be expressed more clearly in the near future.
+The paper's diplomatic correspondent expresses a similar expectation.
+The Berlin correspondent of The Times comments on the new auxiliary police force and speaks of a significant increase in Germany's armed forces.

 The Reichstag fire on 27 February 1933 gave Hitler a pretext for suppressing his political opponents.
 The following day he persuaded the Reich's President Paul von Hindenburg to issue the Reichstag Fire Decree, which suspended most civil liberties.
 The NSDAP won the parliamentary election on 5 March 1933 with 44% of votes, but failed to win an absolute majority.
 After the election, hundreds of thousands of new members joined the party for opportunistic reasons, most of them civil servants and white-collar workers.
 They were nicknamed the "casualties of March" (Märzgefallenen) or "March violets" (Märzveilchen).
 To protect the party from too many non-ideological turncoats who were viewed by the so-called "old fighters" (alte Kämpfer) with some mistrust, the party issued a freeze on admissions that remained in force from May 1933 to 1937.

 On 23 March, the parliament passed the Enabling Act of 1933, which gave the cabinet the right to enact laws without the consent of parliament.
 In effect, this gave Hitler dictatorial powers.
 Now possessing virtually absolute power, the Nazis established totalitarian control as they abolished labour unions and other political parties and imprisoned their political opponents, first at wilde Lager, improvised camps, then in concentration camps.
 Nazi Germany had been established, yet the Reichswehr remained impartial.
 Nazi power over Germany remained virtual, not absolute.